M66B/FairEmail/FAQ.md

 (a kind of password used to login to your Gmail account).
 Just start the wizard (but do not select an account) to grant the required permissions again.

+The warning *...
+Unsupported encoding ...* means that the character set of the message is unknown or not supported.
+FairEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.

 See [here](https://linux.die.net/man/3/connect) for what error codes like EHOSTUNREACH and ETIMEDOUT mean.

 Possible causes are: